 For each customer class, PPL Electric proposes to separately reconcile the revenues collected under the cost recovery mechanism with the adjusted budget amounts for that year.
 This reconciliation, which will be performed on an annual basis, primarily will reflect variations in actual sales from forecasted sales.
 The Company does not propose to reconcile the revenues collected under the cost recovery mechanism to its actual spending levels in each year.
+However, the Company will monitor the operation of the cost recovery mechanism and will make a mid-course adjustment to prevent a large reconciliation for a customer class(es) at the end of the Plan.
 As discussed above, those spending levels can vary from year-to-year.
 Although allowed in the Implementation Order, PPL Electric does not propose to collect or pay interest on under- or over-collections of Act 129 costs.

 In addition to the annual reconciliation, PPL Electric proposes to make "mid-course" corrections in the cost recovery mechanism to reflect major changes to any of its EE&C programs.
-Mid-course corrections will be submitted to the Commission for approval.
+Midcourse corrections will be submitted to the Commission for approval.
 Finally, at the end of the three-year EE&C Plan, the Company will reconcile total revenue collected to its total budget for the three-year EE&C Plan.
 It is understood that the annual reconciliation, any "mid-course" corrections, and the end of Plan reconciliation all will be subject to Commission review and approval before PPL Electric adjusts customers' rates.